jamesshore/quixote/README.md

 For styles other than positions and sizes, you'll use `element.getRawStyle(style)`.
 This method determines how an element displays a specific CSS style.
 See the [QElement documentation](docs/QElement.md) for details.

-There are several other methods you'll use to set up your tests:
+You'll also use these methods to set up your tests:

 * `quixote.createFrame(options, callback(err, frame))` creates the test frame.
 Call this once per test suite. ([Details in `quixote` documentation.](docs/quixote.md))